ritwikraj16/ai-mcp/patient-case-summarizer/README.md

 **Setup LlamaCloud**:

+1. SignUp to LLamaCloud
+2. Upload sample medical guidelines
+3. Create an index
-Get an API key from [LLamaCloud](https://cloud.llamaindex.ai/) and set it in the `.env` file as follows:
+4. Get an API key from [LLamaCloud](https://cloud.llamaindex.ai/) and set it in the `.env` file as follows:

 ```bash
 LLAMA_CLOUD_API_KEY=<YOUR_API_KEY>